 There are digital workplace components that you should include in your digital workplace strategy.

-• Digital Workplace Platforms: These include the digital platforms and technologies used by employees to work remotely and collaborate on projects with their colleagues, such as smartphones, tablets, instant messaging programs, video conferencing services, digital project management tools, and digital meeting solutions.
+- Digital Workplace Platforms: These include the digital platforms and technologies used by employees to work remotely and collaborate on projects with their colleagues, such as smartphones, tablets, instant messaging programs, video conferencing services, digital project management tools, and digital meeting solutions.

-• Digital Workplace Management Tools: These are the systems used to manage employees’ digital workplace use – such as directory services that provide single sign-on (SSO), identity governance and provisioning capabilities, data security software that allows for multi-factor authentication (MFA) and digital identity protection, and security tools to protect web applications.
+- Digital Workplace Management Tools: These are the systems used to manage employees’ digital workplace use – such as directory services that provide single sign-on (SSO), identity governance and provisioning capabilities, data security software that allows for multi-factor authentication (MFA) and digital identity protection, and security tools to protect web applications.

-• Digital Workplace Analytics: These are used by digital workplace managers to understand how employees engage with digital workplaces, such as workforce analytics software which provides real-time insights into all aspects of workforce health including engagement, digital workplace uptake, and usage.
+- Digital Workplace Analytics: These are used by digital workplace managers to understand how employees engage with digital workplaces, such as workforce analytics software which provides real-time insights into all aspects of workforce health including engagement, digital workplace uptake, and usage.

-• Intranet: Intranets allow businesses to securely share information across the organisation with a common portal that includes news and announcements, calendars, collaboration spaces (for projects and teams), document repositories and digital workspaces, digital workplace tools (for employees only), digital employee directories and business applications.
+- Intranet: Intranets allow businesses to securely share information across the organisation with a common portal that includes news and announcements, calendars, collaboration spaces (for projects and teams), document repositories and digital workspaces, digital workplace tools (for employees only), digital employee directories and business applications.

-How do you create a digital workplace?
+How to create a digital workplace in 5 steps

 Now that you’ve got a better idea of what digital workplace components are available to help your organisation develop its digital workplace strategy, let’s look at the top five steps required for developing one.

-Step 1 – Assess your current digital workplace
+1. Assess your current digital workplace

 Gather digital workplace data that will help you identify the current state of your digital workplace.
 For example, is it secure?
 Is there a digital employee directory to ensure employees can easily find each other when they are working remotely or out on business travel?
 What type of software tools do employees use for collaboration and project management?

-Step 2 – Define your digital workplace vision
+2. Define your digital workplace vision

 What is your vision for your digital workplace?
 If you don’t have a clear vision, you may find yourself investing in new technologies and platforms that don’t bring you long-term business benefits.
 Your digital workplace vision must be in sync with your company’s objectives to produce good outcomes.

-Step 3 – Map your digital workplace strategy
+3. Map your digital workplace strategy

 Create an action plan that maps out the steps required to implement your digital workplace strategy.
 This includes who will carry out each task, what will be accomplished, when each task must be completed, and how digital workplace elements will integrate into your existing technology infrastructure.